Stratus3D/dotfiles/README.md

 * `Esc-F` move forward one word
 * `^U` delete from cursor to the beginning of the line
 * `^K` delete from the cursor to the end of the line
+* `^Y` paste previously deleted command (separate from global Cmd-C buffer).
+Delete a line with `^A ^K` and then paste it back with `^Y`
+* Files/directories can be dragged onto the terminal and the path will be pasted at the current cursor position

 ### Software